snuq/Script-Shortcut/Readme.md

 ### 0.6
    * Cleaned up code
-   * Added ability to call buttons with Ctrl-Shift-
+   * Added ability to call buttons with Ctrl-Shift-'Number Key'
    * When creating a new button, the filename is first used for the title, then user is asked to rename